huangli712/Dyson/README.md

 The Dyson code is designed to solve the Dyson's equation.
 It is integrated with the [**Zen**](https://github.com/huangli712/Zen) DFT + DMFT computation framework.
 In other words, it should not be used separately.

-This package is currently under developement. **PLEASE USE IT AT YOUR OWN RISK!**
+This package is currently under heavy developement. **PLEASE USE IT AT YOUR OWN RISK!**

 ## Version